 The starting point is looking within your pup’s fur.
 You want to look for signs of fleas themselves– the small, nearly-black insects.
-The easiest ways to find them are to look in areas that are warm and well-protected.
+The easiest ways to find them are to look in warm and well-protected areas.
 Check the following locations:

 |Belly||The base of the tail|

 You will either see the insects themselves, signs of scratches, red bumps, scabbing, black spots, or even hair loss in these areas.

 If you don’t see any fleas in your pup’s coat, it doesn’t mean that your dog is clear.
 You just might not be finding the insects themselves.
 Try putting a white piece of paper underneath your dog and combing through their fur.

 As you do, you will see flea dirt if there is a flea infestation.
 These are tiny, black specks of flea feces.
 They will turn reddish-brown due to blood if they are flea dirt.
 If you’re unsure whether you see flea dirt or regular dirt, you can drip a bit of water onto the specks.

 Checking Your Environment for Fleas

 You can check your environment for fleas as well.
 Generally speaking, fleas will not stick to only your pup when you have an infestation, so you will have to treat the entire house.